-HRA240 Heat Pumps and Mini-Splits 3
+HRA240 Heat Pumps and Mini-Splits

-Prerequisites: HRA125 with a grade of "C" or better; ACCUPLACER elementary algebra score of 45 or higher within the past two years, COMPASS pre-algebra score of 33 or higher within the past two years, ACT math score of 16 or higher within the past two years, or MTH001 with a grade of "B" or better; and reading proficiency
+Prerequisites: ACCUPLACER elementary algebra test score of 45+, Accuplacer college level math of 20+, ACT math score of 16 or higher within the past two years, or completion of MTH105 or MTH002

 Heat Pumps and Mini-Splits covers theory for heat pumps and mini-splits, different styles of equipment, and installations.
 This course will also cover routine maintenance and troubleshooting of both systems.
 (F,S)